 When asked whether, if a star player got a concussion, they would rather lose the state title game as he sat out than win it because he chose to play with a concussion, more than half (54.1%) of the 300 players in the ESPN survey said they would play the star compared to 9% of athletic trainers, 6.1% of parents, and 2.1% of coaches.

-Not every concussion expert, however, agrees that impact sensors, at least at this point, are the answer.
-Johna Register-Mihalik, Ph.D, LAT, ATC, Adjunct Assistant Professor in the Department of Exercise and Sport Science at the University of North Carolina at Chapel Hil, and lead author of the most recent study finding "gross underreporting" of possible concussions by high school athletes (4), tells MomsTEAM that she does not recommend their use in concussion detection because "the science, although a growing field of information, is just not quite there in how these may best be used from a clinical standpoint and across all sport settings."
+The scientific community, however, is sharply divided over the value of sensors in improving the rate at which athletes suspected of having sustained a concussion are identified on the sports sideline.
+Many argue that impact sensors, at least at this point, are not the answer.
+Johna Register-Mihalik, Ph.D, LAT, ATC, Adjunct Assistant Professor in the Department of Exercise and Sport Science at the University of North Carolina at Chapel Hil, and lead author of one of the most recent study finding "gross underreporting" of possible concussions by high school athletes (4), tells MomsTEAM that she does not recommend their use in concussion detection because "the science, although a growing field of information, is just not quite there in how these may best be used from a clinical standpoint and across all sport settings."

 "There is certainly potential for this type of technology to have great implications in the identification of concussion as the science advances," says Register-Mihalik, but, she argues, "we need more scientific and unbiased evidence of their ability to detect concussion before they are widely used and recommended in all settings.
 Until that time, there are some good examples of identification techniques of having trained observers, a parent advocate and continuing to promote concussion education that we know will increase identification rates.